 Switzerland is spectacular.
-Whenever anyone asks us where have we seen the most beautiful mountains in the world, we always reply “The Swiss Alps.”
+Whenever anyone asks us where have we seen the most beautiful mountains in the world, we always reply “Swiss Alps.”
 After our latest visit to Switzerland, we loved it even more!
 With every turn in every destination, we looked on in awe as we remarked how we felt we were walking through a work of art.
 As one person put it when writing in a journal sitting on a bench at the top of Grindelwald-First “I feel like I am looking at a Bob Ross painting.”

 Best Places to Visit in Switzerland

-1. Jungfraujoch – Top of Europe
+2. Jungfraujoch – Top of Europe

-Located in the Bernese Alps of the Jungfrau Region, a trip to Switzerland’s most exciting UNESCO World Heritage Sites takes you up a gondola to the highest train ride in Europe on a cogwheel train to an elevation of 3454 meters (11,332 feet).
+Located in the Bernese Alps of the Jungfrau Region, a trip to Switzerland’s most exciting UNESCO World Heritage Sites takes you up a the most modern cable car in the world to the highest train ride in Europe on a cogwheel train to an elevation of 3454 meters (11,332 feet).

 - To purchase tickets up to Jungfraujoch via Jungfrau Railways here.

 After you have taken in the beautiful scenery, take a walk under the Aletsch Glacier to explore the ice palace, a labyrinth of tunnels spanning 1000 meters under the sea of ice.
 We enjoyed our time at Jungfraujoch so much, we put it at the top of our most beautiful places to visit in Switzerland, not only for the beauty but for the experience.

 There are so many things to do at Jungfraujoch, your senses will be overwhelmed with fun and excitement.
 Read more at Spectacular Switzerland, a Visit to Jungfraujoch – Top of Europe